cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

     // vote_state contains the sums of all weighted votes for this proposal.
     Tally vote_state = 10 [(gogoproto.nullable) = false];

-    // timeout is the timestamp of the block where the proposal execution times out.
-Header times of the votes and execution messages
-    // must be before this end time to be included in the election.
-After the timeout timestamp the proposal can not be
-    // executed anymore and should be considered pending delete. google.protobuf.Timestamp timeout = 11 [(gogoproto.nullable) = false];
+    // timeout is the block timestamp deadline for the proposal.
+All votes and execution messages must be processed before the timeout.
+After the timeout, the proposal can not be executed anymore and should be considered pending delete. google.protobuf.Timestamp timeout = 11 [(gogoproto.nullable) = false];

     // ExecutorResult defines types of proposal executor results.